Looking Back Through the Prism of Time

 During the journey described above, many people of various backgrounds and inclinations were encountered.
 They were from many states and worked for many different companies.
 They also came from other countries with different religions and racial and ethnic backgrounds – but they were acquaintances, primarily.
 They were not lasting friendships beyond accomplishing our missions.
 Those that are true friendships are those from the old neighborhoods and shared childhood.
 Old friends’ shared and unshared memories, I have found, take on a special meaning and life of their own as we approach our twilight years.
 If one is lucky enough to share their old age with friends from their youth they are extremely blessed.
 This is especially true if those friends shared a deprived youth, as described in the early parts of this article, without realizing how deprived they were.
 Primary activities of those friends revolved around church, school activities (ball games, band, choir, school clubs, field trips, picnics), neighborhood movies, and after-school (or before school) and weekend work.
 Many times these part-time employments helped support the families and provided for payment for senior-year trips to Washington, D.C. and New York.
 Other than those activities, travel outside their small towns was not often or was non-existent.

-The Journey to Maturity
+Prism of The Journey to Maturity

 Over the years between High School and Retirement many paths were taken by the players.
 However, most seem to have retained an affinity for their roots.
 Periodic High School reunions were attended at fairly conservative time periods – 5, 10, 15, 20, 25, 30, etc., years.
 The attendance for some was somewhat sporadic and the reasons for attendance or non-attendance not readily apparent.
 It was, and still is, a time for remembering shared experiences and updating on current events.
 Some attendees appeared somewhat exhibitionist in their demeanor in wanting all to know how well they seemed to be doing, while others were more conservative.
 The truth may have been somewhat different from appearances.
 Personality changes, in some cases, were very obvious in contrast to those of childhood.
 However, as years advanced, additional, softening, attitudes seem to come to the forefront.
 The realization that some have never attended a reunion and that some have never been heard from since graduation, or cannot be located, causes quiet, thoughtful, reflection.
 Some have died and, when possible, childhood friends begin to start attending funerals for those who have died relatively young.
 Some have died in accidents, some by suicide, and some by various illnesses.
 As ages climb toward the 60s and 70s there seems to be an increased interest in returning to childhood roots.
 Many of those who have lived in other states or cities begin to move back to their old or nearby neighborhoods.
 They begin to search out opportunities for socializing with those with whom they have shared childhood experiences and adventures.
 During this time more sharing of disappointments, failures, and reflections of “what might have been” takes place.
 You learn of divorces and multiple divorces, problems with children, and career issues.
 Much of this is expressed by the Statler Brothers’ music “Class of ‘57”, Marty Robbins in “The City”, and the Statler Brothers’ “Maple Street Memories”.